 Illinois lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

-Illinois allow you to name a transfer on death (TOD) beneficiary for vehicles registered in the state.
+Illinois transfer-on-death registration of vehicles.
 There are some restrictions; The vehicle must be owned by only one person, and you can name only one beneficiary.
 You cannot name a TOD beneficiary if there is a lienholder--for example, a lender who's financing the car.
 To add, delete, or change a TOD beneficiary, use the form provided by the Illinois Secretary of State.

 Even if you don't do any planning to avoid probate, your estate may qualify for Illinois's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Illinois.
 You can also read about a typical Illinois probate proceeding.